 NIP-59: Gift Wrap

-NIP-59 defines gift wrapping, a technique for hiding the sender of an event by wrapping it in layers of encryption with a disposable identity.
+NIP-59 defines gift wrapping, a technique for hiding the sender of an event from relays and observers by wrapping it in layers of encryption with a disposable signing identity.

 Structure